neurolibre/docs.neurolibre.org/source/OVERVIEW.rst

 .. sidebar:: ➕ More than another Binder/Jupyter instance

    In addition to providing a seamless publication workflow for reproducible preprints and officially registering them for discoverability of scholarly content, NeuroLibre overcomes an important reproducibility roadblock.
-For example, without the bundling of reproducibility assets within a dedicated publication framework:
+Because absent the bundling of reproducibility assets within a dedicated publication framework:

    * Public container registries wipe out images.